obidea/semantika-example/README.md

 What's Next?
 ------------

-The upcoming 1.2 has several exciting features to come:
+The upcoming 1.3 has several exciting features to come:

-* Add support to datatype-able term map in mapping language to generate typed literals.
+* **Connection Pool**.
+Users will have the option to set a connection pool to handle multiple concurrent requests without experiencing data service bottleneck.

-Usually the datatype of literals are automatically determined based on the SQL datatype of the underlying logical table column.
-With the new sytax `rr:datatype` users can explicitly override the type and the system will produce a datatype-override RDF literal.
+* **User's Query**.
+Users will be able to write more complex SQL in the mapping without having the worry the system may rejected it.
+This feature is highly beneficial for the RDB2RDF feature.

-* More support on SPARQL built-in functions: `BOUND`, `LANG`, `LANGMATCHES` and `REGEX`.
+* **Multiple Input Mapping Files**.
+The configuration file will be able to handle multiple mapping files as input.
+The purpose is to allow users working in separate mappings and load them collectively during the runtime.

 Q & A
 -----

 Some of you may have wondered about the missing source code of Semantika.
-The truth is the code is still in my private repository.
-I decided to keep the code privately because there are many refactors still happening and this situation can be unpleasant for those who want to study the code.
+This is true because the code is still in my private repository.
+I decided to keep the code privately because there are still many code refactors happening and this situation can be unpleasant for those who want to study the code.
 However, I will remain to my true intention to make it open source and it will soon be published.
-In the meantime, your feedback is the most valuable matter that I wish to receive.
+So stay tune!